semantic-release/semantic-release/docs/extending/plugins-list.md

 - [@semantic-release/github](https://github.com/semantic-release/github)
   - [verifyConditions](https://github.com/semantic-release/github#verifyconditions): Verify the presence and the validity of the GitHub authentication and release configuration
   - [publish](https://github.com/semantic-release/github#publish): Publish a [GitHub release](https://help.github.com/articles/about-releases)
+  - [success](https://github.com/semantic-release/github#success): Add a comment to GitHub issues and pull requests resolved in the release
+  - [fail](https://github.com/semantic-release/github#fail): Open a GitHub issue when a release fails
 - [@semantic-release/npm](https://github.com/semantic-release/npm)
   - [verifyConditions](https://github.com/semantic-release/npm#verifyconditions): Verify the presence and the validity of the npm authentication and release configuration
   - [publish](https://github.com/semantic-release/npm#publish): Publish the package on the npm registry